jangelovski-zz/HadoopMapReduce/README.md

 # HadoopMapReduce
-Homework experiment using MapReduce programming model for the course Research Methodology in ICT at the Faculty of computer science and engineering, Skopje
+Homework experiment using MapReduce programming model for the course Research Methodology in ICT at the Faculty of computer science and engineering, Skopje.
+The problem that was solved is calculation for the goal scorring efficiency in each of the leagues i.e. returning the average of goals scored per match in the past X seasons (X is the number of input files - each file represents the season year)